indr/adonis-rate-limiter/README.md

 module.exports = AutoIpBan
 ```

-You might want to add this middleware to your list of the global middlware just before `Cors`:
+You might want to add this middleware to your list of global middlware before `Cors`:

 ```javascript
 // app/Http/kernel.js